Poikilos/kivy-tkinter/readme.md

 ```

 Then run your app on a system or virtualenv that does not have Kivy, or
-otherwise coerce python to use the directory above rather than your
+otherwise coerce Python to use the directory above rather than your
 Kivy.
 If you aren't sure which is running, see the differences in the
 theme as seen in the screenshots.

 ### Troubleshooting
 - Doesn't Open

   If the app doesn't open, try running it from a command line interface
   to see the output.